Repairing Common Toilet Problems

 If water seeps out from under the toilet after each flush, remove the toilet and replace the wax ring.
 The wax ring seals the closet flange-to-toilet connection.
 Older wax rings eventually shrink and fail.
 It is also common for a wax ring to fail on a toilet that rocks or shifts.
 Some upgraded wax rings utilize a no-seep rubber collar.
 The collar slips into the closet flange and divert the waste water away from the closet flange.
 If the closet flange rests above the finished floor's surface, use a standard thickness wax ring.
 If the closet flange sits below the finished floor's surface, use a thick wax ring or a closet flange spacer.
 A wax ring kit contains a wax ring and new closet bolt hardware.

-Nobody likes to flush the toilet and watch the water, and everything else, rise to the rim of the toilet bowl.
+Nobody likes to flush the toilet and watch the water, and everything else, rise to the rim of the bowl.
 A complete overflow compounds the problem.
 Normally after the flush the water level will slowly fall.
 Position a toilet plunger against the bowl's opening.
 Firmly force the plunger down.
 Work the plunger up and down several times before testing the toilet.
 The plunger forces soft obstructions down the drain.
 If the plunger does not work, run a toilet auger down the toilet's drain opening.
 Turning the auger's handle works the cable around the trap's tight bends.
 A toilet auger's protective sleeve prevents damage to the inside surface of the bowl.

-If the obstruction is too large for the toilet's trap, remove the toilet and run the auger up the toilet's discharge port.
+If the obstruction is too large for the toilet's trap, remove the toilet and run the auger up the discharge port.
 The end of the auger should push the debris back toward the bowl.
-If the clog has lodged in a drain pipe beyond the toilet, remove the toilet and run a plumber's snake or auger down the drain pipe..
+If the clog has lodged in a drain pipe beyond the toilet, remove the toilet and run a plumber's snake or auger down the drain pipe.

 If the toilet gurgles after the water and waste leaves the bowl, check the bathroom's vent stack.
 The vent pipe lets the bathroom's drain system breath.
 During the flush water displaces the air in the drain pipe, forcing sewer gasses out the vent pipe.
 As the water level in the pipe lowers, fresh air returns to the drain system through the vent pipe.
 Without proper ventilation a toilet will gurgle and have a slow flush.
-To flush a drain stack, climb on the roof and check the stack's opening for a restriction, such as a birds nest.
+To flush a drain stack, climb on the roof and check the stack's opening for a restriction, such as a bird nest.
 After removing all debris from the stack's opening, place the end of a garden hose in the vent stack.
 Open the building's clean-out plug.
 Turn on the water.
 Look down the clean-out opening and verify water flows through the drain.
 Because the vent stack connects to the toilet's drain, water running down the vent stack will pass the clean-out opening.
 If water does not pass the clean-out opening, turn off the hose and run a plumber's snake down the vent stack.

 If after cleaning the drain and vent the toilet still flushes slowly, check the toilet bowl for hard-water deposits.
 Hard-water deposits slow the water's delivery rate.
 When this happens the water level in the bowl rises during the flush, giving the slow flush symptom.
 Use a straightened paperclip to pick out the buildup in each hole.
 Flush the toilet and watch the water stream for irregularities.
+Sometimes pouring a down the overflow tube will open up the passageways. hard-water removal chemical

 Slow or Incomplete Flush